Kama Sutra: Flirting and courtship

 The 3rd-century text includes a number of themes, including subjects such as flirting that resonate in the modern era context, states a New York Times review.
 For example, it suggests that a young man seeking to attract a woman, should hold a party, and invite the guests to recite poetry.
 In the party, a poem should be read with parts missing, and the guests should compete to creatively complete the poem.
 As another example, the Kamasutra suggests that the boy and the girl should go play together, such as swim in a river.
 The boy should dive into the water away from the girl he is interested in, then swim underwater to get close to her, emerge from the water and surprise her, touch her slightly and then dive again, away from her.

 Book 3 of the Kamasutra is largely dedicated to the art of courtship with the aim of marriage.
 The book's opening verse declares marriage to be a conducive means to "a pure and natural love between the partners", states Upadhyaya.
 It leads to emotional fulfillment in many forms such as more friends for both, relatives, progeny, amorous and sexual relationship between the couple, and the conjugal pursuit of dharma (spiritual and ethical life) and artha (economic life).
 The first three chapters discuss how a man should go about finding the right bride, while the fourth offers equivalent discussion for a woman and how she can get the man she wants.
 The text states that a person should be realistic, and must possess the "same qualities which one expects from the partner".
 It suggests involving one's friends and relatives in the search, and meeting the current friends and relatives of one's future partner prior to the marriage.
-While the original text makes no mention of astrology and horoscopes, later commentaries on the Kamasutra such as one by 13th-century Yashodhara includes consulting and comparing the compatibility of the horoscopes, omens, planetary alignments, and such signs prior to proposing a marriage.
+While the original text makes no mention of astrology and horoscopes, later commentaries, such as one by 13th-century Yashodhara includes consulting and comparing the compatibility of the horoscopes, omens, planetary alignments, and such signs prior to proposing a marriage.
 Vatsyayana recommends, states Alain Danielou, that "one should play, marry, associate with one's equals, people of one's own circle" who share the same values and religious outlook.
 It is more difficult to manage a good, happy relationship when there are basic differences between the two, according to verse 3.1.20 of the Kamasutra.